 Why is the total population for Richmond sometimes different depending on the page of the report?

 This is because figures are estimated separately at different geographical levels.
-We have used data from several datasets published by the Greater London Authority and the Office for National Statistics to provide the most current population estimates for the three different geographies – make the relevant choice from the options on the left to be directed to the most relevant and recent data for your requirements.
+We have used data from datasets published by the Office for National Statistics and the Greater London Authority to provide the most current population estimates and projections for the different geographies – make the relevant choice from the menu to be directed to the most relevant and recent data for your requirements.

 What is an LSOA?